 Esoterically we have to assume that if man must suffer, then suffering must be a necessary part of connecting to higher centers.
 We must assume that without suffering man could not reach the heights which are documented in the texts, in the art, and in the music of human spirituality.

 Suffering changes us and there is a simple way to understand how this works.
 It is this: when we suffer we strengthen whatever we are feeling in our inner world.

 Suffering is a fixative—like a mordant used to fix dye.
 It tends to fix whatever part of man’s nature is uppermost while the suffering is being endured. ~ Rodney Collin

 Let’s say that each time you suffer you respond to that suffering by feeling sorry for yourself.
 What this means is that each time you suffer you strengthen your self-pity, and that if you suffer enough, self-pity will become the focus of your life, it will become fixed.

 I saw this happen to a man who was a patient at the psychiatric clinic where I worked.
 He was in his middle twenties, a little overweight, balding, but still a pleasant-looking fellow.
 On his first admission, he complained about bouts of depression, but they seemed to come and go.
 Truthfully, I didn’t really see what the problem was.
 He was funny, though much of his humor was ironic and directed at himself, and he expressed himself well.
-And though he had some issues with confidence, particularly with women, I didn’t think his problems were to the point of meriting hospitalization.
+And though he had some issues with confidence, particularly in relation to women, I didn’t think his problems were to the point of meriting hospitalization.
 What I did notice about him was that, when confronted with any difficulty, he tended to mope and to feel sorry for himself.